volueinsight/wapi-python/docs/curves.rst

 :meth:`~wapi.curves.TaggedCurve.get_data` method.
 This method has the same inputs and functionality as the :meth:`wapi.curves.TimeSeriesCurve.get_data` method for Time Series curves.
 Additionally you can provide a ``tag`` argument.
 ``tag`` can be a single value or a list of values.
-If omitted, it defaults to all available tags.
+If omitted, the default tag is returned.
 When a list of tags is requested, a list of time series is returned::

     # get data between two dates for all tags